It felt lovely to know how deeply invested you are in this journey and our existence as human beings.

 Some of my other professional experiences that inform my life and the journey of this book are: six years I spent launching an online education program for students to collaborate with Nobel Peace Prize laureates and others around the world to learn about current events and culture; five years where I participated in powerful dialogue work on “Race, Class, Gender and Power,” led by the incredibly skilled and visionary people at Be Present, Inc.; five years I gave to teaching Latin American literature in the Spanish bilingual program at Mission and Leadership High Schools in San Francisco; and a year working with community organizers in a shantytown in Venezuela (Barrio Bolivar) and evaluating environmental education programs throughout the country.

 I strive to live simply but richly, in deep gratitude to the wonder and miracle of this world and life.
-I am mostly vegan, and I intend to never fly in an airplane again, in response to the unfolding climate disaster.
+I am mostly vegan, and I haven’t flown in a plane since 2021 due to the significant role (~5%) airplanes play in the unfolding climate disaster.